 Vintage Planter Ideas for White Petunias and Geraniums

-Read more about growing in Maine in this Coastal Maine Heritage – Embracing My Roots post.
+Read more about growing up in Maine in this Coastal Maine Heritage – Embracing My Roots post.

 Antique Wrought Iron Planter with White Petunias and Garden Stakes